 We didn’t camp though.
 It’s way too cold to sleep in a tent in November, so we stayed in a hotel nearby, the Sandcastle Inn, just steps from the Pismo Beach Pier.
 While it definitely isn’t the nicest hotel we’ve stayed in, we chose it because it’s right on the beach next to the pier and close to all the little shops and restaurants along the water.
 Plus, it included a complimentary breakfast buffet each day, which as anyone with kids knows, is a big deal.

 Once we booked the hotel, Brian and I started kicking around some ideas for kid-friendly activities in Pismo Beach, and well, we both really wanted to rent dune buggies and drive in the sand dunes.
 Brian hadn’t done it in years, and I had never done it, but every summer, we always see trailers loaded up with ATVs and dune buggies headed to Pismo beach, and we desperately wanted to try it.
-Natalie was 10 and Carter was 7 and we weren’t sure if they were old enough, but figured it was worth a shot.
+Natalie is 10 and Carter is 7.
+We weren’t sure if they were old enough, but figured it was worth a shot.

 Brian did a bunch of research online, looking into different Pismo Beach dune buggy rental companies, and finally settled on Sun Buggy Fun Rentals after speaking with them on the phone.
 We would be renting two, two-person dune buggies and we couldn’t wait!